 Citation & Organization

+For example, a report card from your grandmother's elementary school fits the school records template.
+From there, the data fields prompt you for related information like class year, institution, record-holder names and comments.
+This is especially convenient if you’re doing professional or academic genealogical research.
+The sources tab serves as a repository for all your sources.
 When you add multimedia to Family Tree Maker, you can tag each entry with a caption, date and description.
-All of the videos, images, stories and other bits of information collect in the media tab, which keeps your documents and other files organized and accessible.
+All of the videos, images, stories and other bits of information are collected in the media tab, which keeps your documents and other files organized and accessible.

 Help & Support